MonsterReservationsGroup/byranLookHere/README.md

 takes body as ng content

 ### image-card UI:COMPONENT

 this component is used to showcase information along with a nice picture relavent to the information takes an image url takes a title takes a ng content as description, p tag required takes a footer

+### credit-card-panel UI:COMPONENT

+displays the type as an icon
+displays the last 4
+displays the expiration
+has a button to add / edit the credit card defaults to 'add card button'

+### nmi-collect UI:SERVICE

+private adds collect to the window object public collects credit card info and returns token as a promise private configures collect js to charge the card

+### shopping-cart UI:COMPONENT

+displays an array of items
+totals the cost of all items
+displays a round picture of item allows removal of items allows back button

+### cart-total UI:PIPE

+adds up the total of all the items in the cart

+### smooth-height UI:DIRECTIVE

+this directive makes the component adjust to the hight of the content smoothly

+### smooth-height UI:COMPONENT

+this component changes the height of the container smoothly when an element is removed

+### qualifications-form UI:COMPONENT

+this component allows us to give the guest the ability to input / edit their: marital status, date of birth, party size, income,

+### marital-select UI:COMPONENT

+this component allows you to select from: married, single, co-hab, married cohab males, married cohab females

+### mask UI:DIRECTIVE

+makes an input group coerce the into a given mask \* is the wild card character ex:
+(\*\*\*) \*\*\*-\*\*\*\*
+given the input 4323332222 will give the output
+(423) 333-2222

+### select UI:COMPONENT

+ This component acts as a styled select component. you can pass an array of values: [&#x27;a&#x27;, &#x27;b&#x27;, &#x27;c&#x27;] or you can pass values and a set of icons: [{value: &#x27;a&#x27;, icon: &#x27;a&#x27;}, {value: &#x27;b&#x27;, icon: &#x27;b&#x27;}, {value: &#x27;c&#x27;, icon: &#x27;c&#x27;}]

+### matts-test-page UI:PAGE
+>
+### landing UI:PAGE
+>

+### qualifications-page UI:PAGE
+>This page allows the guest to view and correct their data
+### input UI:DIRECTIVE

+ styles the input according to rafas theme

+### input UI:COMPONENT

+ this component puts together an input and an optional label

+### date-picker UI:COMPONENT

+ three selects, month day year
+day is disabled if no month
+when month is selected it generates all days for that month outputs a standard javascript date object

+### destinations-page UI:PAGE
+> this allows the guest to select a destination
+### checkout UI:PAGE
+>this page allows the guest to pay

+### date-formatter UI:PIPE

+ format the date using date fns